-Graphing calculators will be allowed on some portions of the Exams.
+Scientific calculators (not graphing calculators) will be allowed on some portions of the Exams.
 I will indicate where and further instructions will be given in class.
 Cell phone use during an exam may be grounds for dismissal and a "0" on the exam.
 During exams, students must turn off their cell phones and be visible on the screen during our Zoom session (your camera must be turned on for exams).